jeongwonkwak/Speech-To-Code-Project/README.md

 # Speech-Text-Project
 > Translation model for coding education project

- This project aims to create a translation model that converts `speech` into `code` using text-mining and speech-recognition.
+ This project aims to create a simple translation model that converts `speech` into `code` using text-mining and speech-recognition.

 ---
 ## Project (2020.02 ~ )